sid81/ohlocal-assignment/README.md

 # ohlocal-assignment
-ohlocal is django-project name ,core is the application name. we also changed database from default sqllite to mySql db.
+ohlocal is django-project name . core is the application name. we also changed database from default sqllite to mySql db.